Navigating the financial aspect of fertility treatment can feel overwhelming. Illume Fertility is here to help!

 Often, yes!
 Many insurance plans require you to fill fertility medications through a preferred specialty pharmacy that’s in their network.

-Your insurer (or your fertility benefits platform like Progyny/Carrot/Maven/Kindbody) can confirm which pharmacies you’re allowed to use.
-Once we know your approved pharmacy, we’ll route prescriptions there, coordinate any prior authorizations, and help you explore copay cards or manufacturer savings when available.
+Your insurer or fertility benefits platform (e.g., Progyny or Carrot) can confirm which pharmacies you’re allowed to use.
+Once we know your approved pharmacy, we’ll always route prescriptions there and coordinate any needed prior authorizations.

 If your plan switches pharmacies or you prefer a different option that’s still in-network, we’ll help transfer prescriptions so your treatment timeline isn’t disrupted.

-Common specialty pharmacies our patients frequently use (your plan’s network rules apply; availability can change):
+Common specialty pharmacies used by fertility patients include the following (your plan’s network rules apply; availability can change):

-Pro tip: When you call your insurer, ask (1) which specialty pharmacy you must use, (2) whether prior authorization is required for each medication, (3) if split fills are allowed, and (4) how quickly they ship to your address.
+Tip: When you call your insurer, ask (1) which specialty pharmacy you must use, (2) whether prior authorization is required for each medication, (3) if split fills are allowed (where clinically appropriate), and (4) how quickly they ship to your address.

 Most fertility plans include a handful of core medications.
-Your exact prescriptions will depend on your treatment plan, but you’ll often see:
+Your exact prescriptions will depend on your personal treatment plan, but you may encounter the following categories and brand names.

 How billing usually works: